serenity-is/docs/api/dotnet/Serenity.Net.Services/Serenity.Data/ConnectionExtensions/GetLogger.md

 ## Return Value

-The logger for connection (used by static SqlHelper methods)
+The logger for the connection (used by static SqlHelper methods).

 ## See Also